Yemen Coast Guard

 The Yemeni Coast Guard is the coast guard service of Yemen and was founded in 2003.
 It has constabulary and navigation role in Yemen's ports and regional waters, as the country has 2000 km of coastline.
 Since the start of the Yemeni civil war in 2015, the Coast Guard functions under the internationally recognised government backed by the Saudi Arabian-led coalition.
 Several ports and coastal facilities in areas controlled by the Saudi-backed government of Yemen are under the authority of the Yemeni Coast Guard, which has its headquarters in Mukalla.

 Role and organisation

-The Coast Guard's duties include countering smuggling, illegal immigration, and piracy.
+The Coast Guard's duties include anti-piracy, countering illegal immigration, countering smuggling, and maritime patrol.

 The Yemen Post reports that Yemeni Coast Guard forces have engaged in combat with corrupt elements of other Yemeni security organs.
 According to the Wall Street Journal shipping firms can hire US trained Yemeni Coast Guard personnel to help guard their vessels during their transit of Yemeni waters.

 Since the start of the Saudi intervention in Yemen in 2015, the Coast Guard has cooperated with the naval forces section of the Joint Forces Command.
 The Coast Guard's area of responsibility is divided into sectors based on the country's governorates.

+United Nations Security Council Resolution 2722 (10 January 2024), agreed in the context of Houthi attacks on shipping in the Red Sea, called on the international community to support the work of the Yemeni Coast Guard.